 Cooking dried chickpeas at home needs just a bit of early planning – you will need to soak the chickpeas in water for a minimum of 4 hours before you cook them.
 I usually soak my chickpeas overnight the day before I cook them, but 4 hours also works fine.

-This is how the chickpeas look like after soaking for 4 hours in water:
+This is what the chickpeas look like after soaking for 4 hours in water:

 The easier method of cooking chickpeas is in the pressure cooker.
 Drain the soaked chickpeas and add them to the pressure cooker.
 Add twice as much water and a teaspoon of salt to taste.
 If you are using an Instant Pot, Pressure Cook on High for 15 minutes, and let the pressure release naturally.
 You could also cook dried chickpeas in the pressure cooker without soaking them, but you will then need to pressure cook the chickpeas for 50 minutes instead of 15.